KKonradMC/Shiftkey/README.md

 ### Requirements ###

-* Written in Kotlin
+* Written in Kotlin - DONE
-* Fetches available shifts using the [Available Shifts API](https://bitbucket.org/shiftkeyllc/ios-coding-challenge/src/master/API-DOC.md) with an address of "Dallas, TX"
+* Fetches available shifts using the [Available Shifts API](https://bitbucket.org/shiftkeyllc/ios-coding-challenge/src/master/API-DOC.md) with an address of "Dallas, TX"  - DONE
-* On app launch, the current week of shifts should be fetched and displayed, starting with today's date
+* On app launch, the current week of shifts should be fetched and displayed, starting with today's date  - DONE
-* Scrolling to the end of the current week on the list loads shifts for the next week
+* Scrolling to the end of the current week on the list loads shifts for the next week  - NOT DONE
-* Tapping on a shift cell should present a shift details screen with shift details
+* Tapping on a shift cell should present a shift details screen with shift details  - DONE
 * Use of 3rd party libraries is allowed.
-But, be thoughtful about which libraries are used and why
+But, be thoughtful about which libraries are used and why  - DONE

 ### What are we looking for? ###